prrao87/patent-classification/README.md

 ## Baseline model: Linear Support Vector Machine (SVM)

 The baseline model trained is a linear SVM, via the [`sklearn` library's `SGDClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html)).
-This model implements an L2-regularized linear model with stochastic gradient descent with mini-batching, making it a good choice for quickly training a reasonable model for benchmarking purposes.
+This model implements an L2-regularized linear model with stochastic gradient descent and mini-batching, making it a good choice for quickly training a reasonable model for benchmarking purposes.

 ### Additional data processing steps
 To reduce the number of redundant features the model has to learn, it makes sense to clean up the text data in a way that words are collapsed to their root form.
 Lemmatization is a good option, as it reduces inflectional forms of a word ("condenses" becomes "condense"). [**spaCy**](https://spacy.io/) is an NLP library that allows us to efficiently process and lemmatize text through a lookup process that can be made concurrent to deal with large amounts of data in batches.